 The Medical Coding class size is limited to the first 25 students who have completed the application process.

-Complete the registration form provided in the application packet below and submit it via email, fax, or in-person.
+Complete the registration form provided in the application packet below and submit it in person at Berry Hall, Room 209.

 |Tuition & Payment Options|